microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 ## Is there any initial overhead with Microsoft Graph Data Connect?

 Because Data Connect is designed to extract large amounts of data in bulk, some overhead is incurred before the data can be extracted.
 This overhead is around 45 minutes, which means that all pipelines take at least that long regardless of the data size.
-If the initial overhead is too long for your use case, please reach out to the [Microsoft Graph Data Connect team](mailto:dataconnect@microsoft.com).
+If the initial overhead is too long for your use case, please create a new Azure Support request with the details in the section above.

->[!NOTE]
->Your tenant admin will need to approve and consent within 24 hours of kicking off the pipeline.
-If the consent is not given within 24 hours, it will expire and you will need to restart the consent process by kicking off your pipelines again.
-The overhead time does not include time taken in consent approval.

 ## What regions is Microsoft Graph Data Connect available in?